ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-s3/website.md

 });
 ```

-This script automates the process of dynamically inserting the correct API endpoints into the index.js file, which is essential for ensuring that the web application communicates correctly with the deployed backend services.
+This script automates the process of dynamically inserting the correct API endpoints into the `index.js` file, which is essential for ensuring that the web application communicates correctly with the deployed backend services.

 The code uses the following JavaScript modules:
-	1.	**fs** for file system operations.
+ 1. `fs` for file system operations.
-	2.	**path** for handling file paths.
+ 2. `path` for handling file paths.
-	3.	**execSync** from **child_process** to execute shell commands synchronously.
+ 3. `execSync` from `child_process` to execute shell commands synchronously.

-The code runs the **serverless info --verbose** command to retrieve deployment details (e.g., API endpoints) and stores the output in the output variable.
-Then, using regular expressions, it extracts the URLs for the writeTemperatures and getAverageTemperature API endpoints from the Serverless output.
+The code runs the `serverless info --verbose` command to retrieve deployment details (e.g., API endpoints) and stores the output in the output variable.
+Then, using regular expressions, it extracts the URLs for the `writeTemperatures` and `getAverageTemperature` API endpoints from the Serverless output.
 If the endpoints are not found, it assigns default placeholder URLs.

-Subsequently, the code sets the path to index.js by joining the directory (website) with the file name (index.js).
-Once this is done, the code reads the index.js file content and replaces the placeholder strings (WRITE_TEMPERATURES_URL and GET_AVERAGE_TEMPERATURE_URL) with the actual API endpoint URLs.
+Subsequently, the code sets the path to `index.js` by joining the directory (website) with the file name `index.js`.
+Once this is done, the code reads the `index.js` file content and replaces the placeholder strings (WRITE_TEMPERATURES_URL and GET_AVERAGE_TEMPERATURE_URL) with the actual API endpoint URLs.

-Finally, the code writes the updated content back to index.js and logs a success message if completed.
+Finally, the code writes the updated content back to `index.js` and logs a success message if completed.
 If any errors occur during reading or writing, it logs the errors to the console.

 ### package.json
-Finally, add the package.json file.
-Save it next to serverless.yml, and modify it as follows:
+Finally, add the `package.json` file.
+Save it next to `serverless.yml`, and modify it as follows:

 ```JSON
 {